Baystation12/.github/profile/README.md

 [**ExCom**](https://github.com/Baystation12/ExCom) - A discord bot for server status display and admin commands.

-Once we're ready, we'll recommend something like this to people who want to run our stuff themselves:
+right now we're still in testing and sandboxing and might not be running exactly what's published.
+When we *are* ready, we'll recommend something like this to people who want to run our stuff themselves:

 ```mermaid
 graph TD;
     Internet-->HAProxy;